pauwels-labs/redact-docs/source/getting-started.rst

 a database (currently only MongoDB is supported) and standing up the redact-store server to connect to it.

-A third-party storage will simply provide a URL for the Redact-client to connect to.
+A third-party storage will simply provide a URL for the :ref:`Client<client>` to connect to.

-Self-hosted Redact-storage
+Self-hosted Storage
 ~~~~~~~~~~~~~~~~~~~
 1. Get access to a MongoDB instance